twylie/virosearch/README.md

 **Disk Space**

 Disk space needed for **ViroSearch** processing can be considerable depending on the number of reads processed per sample, especially if the `--notemp` flag is passed to [Snakemake](https://snakemake.readthedocs.io/en/stable/) when executing the variant calling pipeline.
-A very rough estimation is to plan to start withh 25-50 Gb of **intermediate** output disk space for each for every 100 million reads evaluated.
+A very rough estimation is to plan to start withh ~115 Gb of **intermediate** output disk space for every 100 million reads evaluated; this may need to increased as needed.

 **Parallel Processing**